Augmentation varieties and disk potentials III: The augmentation variety

 \begin{proof} We will check that any two choices have difference that is a coboundary of the Chekanov-Eliashberg differential, up to terms that vanish under abelianization or projection to degree zero words.
-Let $\cc_1',\ldots, \cc_k' \in \cI_\black(\Lambda)$ be another choice of cycle representatives for $H_1(\Lambda)_{\on{free}}$ so that $[\cc_i] = [\cc_i']$ for all $i$.
-By definition, there exist chains
+Let